 Cabinet formed in 2006, bringing together players from various musical and personal backgrounds.
-Some of the members are barely old enough to drink legally, but their thirst for older music is unquenchable.
+Some of the members were barely old enough to drink legally, but their thirst for older music was unquenchable.
 Whether its rustic "American Beauty"-era Grateful Dead or old-timey bluegrass, Cabinet has digested it all.
 But that is not to say that Cabinet recreates older styles.
 No, this is music that might have its roots in the past, but it is current and vibrant, with a sense of celebrating the now.
-The band self-released a debut album, "Cabinet," before signing with Ropeadope, which took notice and re-released that album digitally.

 "The instrumentation may evoke the hills of Appalachia, but the vibe is more like the valleys of Neptune." -relix

 "Cabinet has their roots planted in the old-timey music of the past while existing in the present and fans of the bluegrass genre are pumped to have this band in the mix.” - Upstate Live

 "The songs are filled with luscious harmonies, grand and euphoric in scope and sound, the depth of which are accentuated with the powerful banjo picking by Pappy and finesse fiddle mastery by Kopec." - Glide Magazine

 "Like many forms, Bluegrass and folk are most understandable when there's harmony; Cabinet believes in the occasional pleasures of dissonance." - Highbrow Magazine